jazzfan2/helper_scripts/README.md

 ## symlink.sh

-'symlink.sh' stores an absolute symlink to the file selected in the file manager into a RAM directory.
-It presents this in a file manager window popping up, from which the symlink can be moved or copied to a desired directory opened in another file manager window.
+'symlink.sh' stores an absolute symbolic link to the file selected in the file manager into a RAM directory.
+It presents this in a file manager window popping up, from which the link can be moved or copied to a desired directory opened in another file manager window.
-The symlink gets the same name as the file pointed to.
+The symbolic link gets the same name as the file pointed to.

 'symlink.sh' is meant to be launched from XFile's tools-menu.